muktihari/fit/docs/usage.md

 }
 ```

-2. While the previous example is work for most use cases and probably can be your goto choice to use for small scale, it's slighly inefficient as we only utilize one goroutine (the main goroutine) and also we need to allocate the `fit.Messages` before creating the `activity` file itself.
+2. While the previous example is work for most use cases and probably can be your goto choice to use for small scale, it's slightly inefficient as we only utilize one goroutine (the main goroutine) and also we need to allocate the `fit.Messages` before creating the `activity` file itself.
 For bigger scale, or in scale that require a streaming process, we can define `filedef's Listener` to create the `activity` file.
 This not only reduce the need to allocate `fit.Messages` but also we can receive the message as it is decode in other goroutine.
 As the decoder decode the message, we can create the message in another process concurrently.

 ```go
 package main